boyserk84/nateserk_tinycup/README.md

 4.)
 Integrate and trigger your hook

-How to install this theme for Wordpress website?
+How to install NateSerk TinyCup theme for Wordpress website?
 ===
 * Run the following command:
 `
 sh zip_theme.sh
 `

 This will generate a zip file of this theme.
-It is located in `export` folder.
+It is located in `export` folder on your computer.

 * Log-in to your Wordpress website.